keptn/lifecycle-toolkit/docs/content/en/docs/implementing/restart-application-deployment/_index.md

 ```
 <!-- markdownlint-enable MD013 -->

-Notice that, for both the `KeptnAppVersions` and `KeptnTasks`,
+Notice that the previous failed instances are still available
-the previous failed instances are still available.
+for both `KeptnAppVersions` and `KeptnTasks`.
 This may be useful historical data to keep track of
 what went wrong during earlier deployment attempts.